5/1/2025

 Carla Casella

 Okay, that's great.
-And if I could just, I wanna follow up from Bill's question.
-It sounds like you've got a lot of internal opportunities, collaboration for growth.
-Any new wins or losses we should be watching for potential for 25, 26 on the SEMA side in terms of customer wins or losses?
+And if I could just, I want to follow up from Bill's question.
+It sounds like you've got a lot of internal opportunities, collaboration for growth. um, any new wins or losses we should be watching for potential for 25, 26 on the, uh, SEMA side in terms of customer wins or losses?

 speaker

-Yeah, I think based on what the momentum that we saw throughout the quarter and into the second quarter results, I think that speaks for us taking more share as the year goes on.
-So I think no nice regional wins.
+Yeah, I think, you know, based on what the momentum that we saw throughout the quarter and into the second quarter results, I think that, you know, speaks for us taking more share, uh, as the, as the, as the year goes on.
+So I think, uh, No, nice regional wins.
 We had a couple last quarter and expect a few more this year.
 So no, I think the pipeline is still very strong.
 We still have a few of the enterprise accounts that we're talking to and still in RFPs.
 So nothing to announce formally today.
 But yeah, you can say it in our GMV numbers and the trends that we highlighted that we are still taking share.

 speaker